 After breezing through the Gatwick airport, we hopped on board, straight through to our private pods.
 As soon as I plonked myself inside, I was quick to explore my home for our trip to Toronto.

 Oh, and talking about food, we had some pretty tasty dishes onboard.
 You see, when you board, the crew provide a flight-specific menu to choose your meals (just like in a restaurant).
-In fact, you’d be fooled into thinking you were in a restaurant itself.
+You’d be fooled into thinking you were in a restaurant itself.

 After a zingy starter of beetroot carpaccio, followed by a tender beef short rib, we both finished off with a warm sticky toffee pudding that’s become something of a staple for both of us.
 Oh yeah, WestJet also had some ice wine from Peller Estates, which we visited on our first trip to Ontario.
 It was as good (and sweet) as I remember.

-After curling up for a little nap, I woke up for my dinner I chose before zonking out.
+After curling up for a little nap, I woke up for the dinner I chose before zonking out.
 It was Poutine!

 As we landed, I kinda didn’t want to leave my pod.
-In fact, I’m sure I had to drag Yaya from his! 😉
+I’m sure I had to drag Yaya from his!

 This is more centred around having fun in the city and getting to explore and experience it in a way that will hopefully not leave your feet pounding at the end of the day and leave your stomach in a state of constant delight the entire weekend.